KeremAR/DevOps-Cheat/Kubernetes/kubernetes-readme.md

 -   Ensures that all (or some specified) Nodes run a copy of a specific Pod.
 -   Pods are automatically added to new nodes joining the cluster.
+-   But not all nodes are available to every Pod — some are tainted for specific workloads.
+-   That’s why we use tolerations in DaemonSet Pods, so they can still run on tainted nodes too.
 -   As nodes are removed from the cluster, the DaemonSet controller ensures that Pods running on those nodes are garbage collected (automatically deleted).
 -   Deleting a DaemonSet Will clean up the Pods it created
 -   The `spec.selector` field of a DaemonSet is immutable; to change it, the DaemonSet must be deleted and recreated.